On Seymour's and Sullivan's Second Neighbourhood Conjectures: Oriented Split Graphs

 a contradiction to the fact that $|X_1|<d$.
 Hence we are done.\end{proof}

 Applying Proposition \ref{prop:1}, we can obtain the following similar result. \begin{prop} Let $T$ be an almost regular tournament of order $2d$.
 For any $v\in V(T)$, we have that

-\end{prop} \begin{thm} Let $D$ be a split digraph, where $V(D)$ can be partitioned into $X$ and $Y$, such that $X$ is an independent set in $D$ and $Y$ induces an almost regular tournament $T$ with order $2d$ in $D$.
+\end{prop} \begin{thm} Let $D=(X, Y,A(D))$ be an oriented split graph, where $Y$ induces an almost regular tournament $T$ with $2d$ vertices.
 Then $D$ has a Seymour vertex. \end{thm} \begin{proof} Suppose to the contrary that there is no Seymour vertex.
 Thus, for any vertex $x\in X$, $d_X^{++}(x)+d_Y^{++}(x)< d^+(x)$.
 In particular, $d^+(x)>0$.
 We may also assume that $d^-(x)>0$ for otherwise $x$ is not contained in the first or second out-neighbourhood of any other vertex, and therefore we can delete it and consider the resulting split digraph.
 Let $A_x=N^{+}(x)$, $B_x=N_Y^{++}(x)$ and $C_x=Y-A_x-B_x$.
 One can observe that if $C_x\not= \emptyset$, then $C_x\to A_x$.
 First we claim that $C_x= \emptyset$.
 Otherwise, by Observation \ref{obs: d+S}, we have

 which implies

 We have $d_Y^{++}(x)=d^+(x)-1$ since $x$ is not a Seymour vertex, then all the vertices in $C_x$ with out-degree $d$.
 Note that $N_X^+(A_x)=\emptyset$, otherwise, $x$ is a Seymour vertex.
 Choose a vertex $y$ of out-degree $d-1$ in $A_x$ (the number of vertices with out-degree $d-1$ guarantees the existence of such $y$), we have $y$ is a Seymour vertex by the arguments above.